 Wondering what checkups you should get and when?
-Here’s a breakdown of recommended health checks and when you should get them.
+Here’s a breakdown of recommended routine health checks and when you should get them.

 - Breast self-exam.
 You’ve probably heard this from your doctor, but here’s another reminder to perform a breast self-exam once a month to monitor for lumps, bumps or any changes.